ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

     * **flowchart:** represents an algorithm, workflow or process.
     * **dataflow diagram:** It depicts how information flows through a system.
 How it is input, processed, stored and output from a system.
     * **entity relationship diagram:** It depicts the data structre of an application.

+#### Benifit of the process and flow models

+Benifit of knowing the process and flow models

+* helps to understand the information expressed in the model
+* helps you to choose the right model for your project
+* helps you to effectively communicate project requirements